Where

 when a person is sick or weak, and will treat that person more delicately.
 They tend to be especially

 careful and protective in those situations.
+They are very smart and amazing dogs!

 -Return to Top-